pulp/pulp/docs/sphinx/user-guide/installation.rst

    of the symbolic link or of the copied certificate is the hash of the certificate, followed by a `.` and a sequence number (useful in case of multiple certs with same hash), else openssl will not be able to add it to the SSL context resulting in SSL validation failure.
+   You may also need to update permissions on the copied ca cert depending on which users should be able to run pulp-admin commands.

 ::